rl-education/kims/README.md

-# kims
+# KIMS

-Reinforcement learning education conducted by Korea Institute of Materials Science (KIMS)
+This repository stores the code for reinforcement learning education conducted by Korea Institute of Materials Science (KIMS).